The Seattle Times Company

 The Seattle Times Company is a privately owned publisher of daily and weekly newspapers in the U.S. state of Washington.
-Founded in Seattle, Washington in 1896, the company is in its fourth generation of control by the Blethen family as of 2022.
+Founded in Seattle, Washington, in 1896, the company is in its fourth generation of control by the Blethen family as of 2022.

 Alden J. Blethen founded the company in 1896, and kept ownership of it in his family, until his son sold a minority stake of 49.5% the company to Knight Ridder.
-McClatchy now owns the share.
+These shares passed to McClatchy until being bought back by the family in 2024.
 Frank A. Blethen, Alden's great-grandson, is the chief executive officer and chairman of the company.

 Properties

 The company owns Washington's highest-circulation daily newspaper, The Seattle Times.
 Elsewhere in Washington, the company owns the Yakima Herald-Republic and Walla Walla Union-Bulletin.

 Maine-native schoolteacher and attorney Alden J. Blethen bought the Seattle Press-Times in 1896, renaming it the Seattle Daily Times and doubling its circulation to 7,000 six months later.
 When he died in 1915, the Times' circulation was 70,000.

 The two smaller papers were added later.
 The Walla Walla Union-Bulletin was purchased in 1971, and the Yakima Herald-Republic in 1991.